ztk37/artisan/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    help    Print this message or the help of the given subcommand(s) init    Init repo in the current directory
+    help       Print this message or the help of the given subcommand(s) init       Init repo in the current directory license    Add or show license
+    new        Create a new folder with a .github/repo.yml todo       Manage todos inside this repo
 ```

 ## License